NEW: Swift appears emotional after judge's decision

 Friday’s court proceedings also featured testimony from Mueller’s then-girlfriend, Shannon Melcher, as well as Mueller’s former radio co-host, Ryan Kliesch.
 Both said they hadn’t seen Mueller act disrespectfully toward or inappropriately touch women.

-The singer told her mother, Andrea, and her management team about the incident and identified Mueller as the culprit from a photo, she testified.
+At the end of the meet-and-greet, Swift told her mother, Andrea, and her management team about the incident and identified Mueller as the culprit from a photo, she testified.
 Her radio promotions director, Frank Bell, told Mueller’s bosses at KYGO, who fired Mueller two days later after conducting their own investigation.

 In 2015, Mueller sued Swift, her mother, and Bell in civil court, claiming that he did not touch her inappropriately and that he lost his job because of a false accusation.